St. James Theatre: 2020s to present

 All Broadway theaters temporarily closed on March 12, 2020, due to the COVID-19 pandemic, and Frozen was canceled as a result.
 The St. James was the first Broadway house to reopen after the pandemic-related closure, with a limited run of Bruce Springsteen's Springsteen on Broadway shows opening on June 26, 2021.
 As part of a settlement with the United States Department of Justice in 2021, Jujamcyn agreed to improve disabled access at its five Broadway theaters, including the St. James.
 David Byrne's American Utopia opened later the same year and ran until early 2022.
 This was followed in July 2022 by a limited run of the musical Into the Woods, which was extended through January 2023.
 Jujamcyn and Ambassador Theatre Group (ATG) agreed to merge in early 2023; the combined company would operate seven Broadway theaters, including the St. James.
 In July 2023, Jordan Roth sold a 93 percent stake in Jujamcyn's five theaters, including the St. James Theatre, to ATG and Providence Equity.

 New York, New York, Kander and Ebb's musical adaptation of the film New York, New York, opened at the theater in April 2023 and ran for three months.
 A revival of Spamalot, transferring from the Kennedy Center, opened at the theater in November 2023 and closed after 164 performances.
 The musical Illinoise was staged at the theater from April to August 2024.
 This was followed in October 2024 by the transfer of the 2023 West End revival of Sunset Boulevard, which concluded its run in July 2025.
 During the run of Sunset Boulevard, the St. James hosted a memorial service for actor Gavin Creel on December 2, 2024, and a single performance of Trisha Paytas' Big Broadway Dream on February 3, 2025.
-The Queen of Versailles opened at the St. James in November 2025.
+The Queen of Versailles opened at the St. James in November 2025 and closed in December 2025.
+This was followed by the transfer of the Off-Broadway and West End musical Titanique, which opened in April 2026 for a limited run; it closed in September of that year.
+It followed by Dolly: A True Original Musical in 2027.